 Her short fiction has appeared in The Atlantic, A Public Space, The Sun, Kenyon Review, Harvard Review, ZYZZYVA, anthologized in The Best American Short Stories, The Best American Mystery Stories, The O. Henry Prize Stories, and elsewhere.
 Her criticism and essays have appeared in The New York Times, Virginia Quarterly Review, Catapult, and in numerous anthologies.

 Born to Colombian parents, Patricia is a graduate of New York University and earned her MFA at Florida International University.
-She is currently a Visiting Professor of Creative Writing at the University of Miami and is the literary editor of the Miami Rail.
+She is currently a Visiting Professor of Creative Writing at the University of Miami.